Miro0o/Docs-Notes/CS/🔑 CS_Core/🏎️ Computer Networking/📌 Computer Networking Basics/0x05 Network Layer/Data Plane/ARP (LAN, IPv4)/ARP (LAN, IPv4).md

 ## Intro
 > 🔗 https://www.techtarget.com/searchnetworking/definition/Address-Resolution-Protocol-ARP

-> ARP was first proposed and discussed in Request for Comments (RFC) 826, published in November of 1982 by David C. Plummer.
+> **ARP** was first proposed and discussed in Request for Comments (RFC) 826, published in November of 1982 by **David C. Plummer**.
 The problem of address resolution was immediately evident in the early days of the IP suite, because Ethernet quickly became the preferred LAN technology, but Ethernet cables required 48-bit addresses.

 **Address Resolution Protocol (ARP)** is a procedure for mapping a dynamic IP address to a permanent physical machine address in a **local area network (LAN)**.
 The physical machine address is also known as a **media access control ([MAC](https://www.techtarget.com/searchnetworking/definition/MAC-address)) address**.